 - Tom Bilyeu, Lewis Howes, + all other hosts.
 They’re about VIEWS, not reliable information, so they chase the latest fad and hype.

-Specifically, those two both of give space to any popular quack they can find, without ever asking the tough questions that a good host should ask
+Specifically, those two both give space to any popular quack they can find, without ever asking the tough questions that a good host should ask.

-- Tim Ferris, who will take you down the dark rabbit hole of the geek approach to food and nutrition (eat X of this, X less of that other one, cheat day on Sunday, fast when on full moon, add 0.1 grams of that one… )
+- Tim Ferris, lower quality advice and an even worse attitude.
+He will take you down the dark rabbit hole of the geek approach to food and nutrition (eat X of this, X less of that other one, cheat day on Sunday, fast when on full moon, add 0.1 grams of that one… )